-Sunshine flooded the porch on a clear blue, mid-December afternoon as Apricot and Peach arrived on the scene.
+Sunshine flooded the porch on a clear blue mid-December afternoon as Apricot and Peach arrived on the scene.
 Peach took a quick hop around the porch, inspected the perimeter, and found two humans.
 They wore muzzles made of cloth or a strange paper and kept away from each other.
 One of them smelled of strangeness and other rabbits, and Peach couldn't recognize him.
-But, all seemed well enough.
+But all seemed well enough.

-"Hey, Appy, all's clear here, but there is a weirdo sitting on the floor, looking at us.
+"Hey, Appy, all's clear here, but there is a weirdo sitting on the floor looking at us.
 He's not doing anything.
 We can go back now," said Peach.
 Apricot looked around cautiously from behind the wicker chair in a corner and nodded, "Yeah, let's go back; I don't even know why we came out here in the first place."

 That's when their human, Susan, picked up Peach and set him down on a wicker couch, on the west side of the porch.
 Before Peach could blink, Apricot was sitting next to him.

-"Now what?!" exclaimed Apricot, none too pleased by the turn of events.
+"Now what?!" exclaimed Apricot, none too pleased by this turn of events.
 They both looked at the human, horrified by his proximity, and tried not to show their distress.
 Their mouths betrayed no trepidation, cloaked in the permafrost of disapproval.

-Apricot and her brother, Peach, sat up, keeping one eye on the human, one on the door into the house.
+Apricot and her brother, Peach, sat up, keeping one eye on the human and one on the door into the house.
 As the sunshine washed over them, their coats glowed like amber and honey.
 They stared down at the stranger in from of them.
 The human reached out and tried to rub Peach's nose.
 Peach ducked at first but then relented a little.